InevitableTech/bdd-analyser-api/README.md

 make artisan a="docs:generate v1"
 ```

 This will generate documentation for version 1.
+To view the documentation visit `http://localhost:8000/docs/index.html`.